 Introduction: Psychology as knowledge of the self

 There are many questions that go together with the question about the nature of our self: What has made me the way I am?
+Why are we all different?
 How do I know what I know?
 Is what I see really there the way I see it?
 What is the origin and meaning of my emotions and feelings?
 Why do I act and feel and think, the way I do?
 Why have I come into being?
 What is the purpose of my life?
 Is there something unique about myself?
-What is “right action” in general?
+What is “right action”?
 What is right action for me?
 Can I change myself, and if so, how do I do it?
 How am I related to others, to the world, to God (if there is anything like that)?
 Why is there suffering?
 Can I do anything about it?
 Do others work the same way I do?
 Can I help others, and if so, how?
-We'll try to deal with all those issues at one place or another in this text.[INTERNAL LINKS]

 What is our "I"?
 A first exploration

-In this chapter our focus will be on "The Self and the structure of our personality" and we'll use the understanding this gives us to arrive at a more precise answer to the central, underlying question: “Who am I?”
+In the next chapter, we will describe the conceptual map Sri Aurobindo created of "The Self and the structure of our personality" and we'll use the understanding this gives us to arrive at a more precise answer to the central, underlying question, “Who am I?”
 In the process, we'll touch upon many other issues of which we will fill in the details in later chapters.

-We'll begin the journey with trying to find out what the centre of our identity is in our ordinary waking consciousness.
+Here in this chapter we'll begin the journey on a much simpler level.
+We will try to find out what the centre of our identity is in our ordinary waking consciousness.
 What is this “I” that stands there with so much conviction at the centre of our world?

 To make things more complicated, my identity is not only determined by the different groups of which I am a member, but also by the specific role I play within these groups.
 When I talk to the neighbours, I may simply be seen as a representative of my family, but when I talk to my father, I am approaching him as his son or daughter, while when I talk to my children I am their father or mother.
 And it is not only groups and roles that we identify with.
 Almost everybody identifies at times with his or her social company or possessions.
 You may feel proud when passers by look admiringly at the car you drive, the clothes you wear, or the company you’re with.
 Most of all, we identify with our actions, whether while doing them or afterwards: we tend to feel satisfied or disturbed according to how well they have worked out.